Sexual & Gender Diversity

 What Teachers Can Do

 Teachers play an important role in helping students develop and show respect for sexual and gender diversity.
-Here are some things you can do to support your LGBTQ+ students, families and colleagues:
+Here are some things you can do to support your LGBTQ2S+ students, families and colleagues:

 - Educate yourself and others.
 It’s important to educate yourself about sexual and gender diversity.
 There are some great online resources (see below).
 Think about what you can do to challenge the norm that only heterosexual and cisgender identities are normal.